SirGoodenough/HA_Blueprints/Scripts/Miscellaneous Blueprint Scripts - Volume - Dimming - Reset - Long Short Press Simulation - Color Change.md

 ## 🎏 Long Short Toggle 4 Magic Cube

 This script was invented to be used with my Magic Cube Blueprints.
 I released it as a standalone Script Blueprint because I saw others struggling with how so convert cube rotation to actions in other places.

 To use this blueprint, install it from the source in the normal way.
 After that add your unique name for the Script, and add an icon and change the entity_id if desired.

 You should only need to run the blueprint once, as you will be calling the unique name/entity you added above to use the code.
 This script has no inputs in the Blueprint screen because all the data is added to control the action live at each use.

 This requires you call this script with a couple of data values.
 One is a positive or negative number between 360 and -360 that in the original, represents the input angle from the cube movement.
-The other data point is the entity of the device(s) that you are trying o control.
-Only 1 of the short_entity or long_entity is required 4 this Blueprint to work.
+The other data point is the entity of the device(s) that you are trying to control.
+Only 1 of the short_entity or long_entity is required 4 this
+Blueprint to work.

 ***NOTE:*** the trigger variable below will be different for Z2M and ZHA and others.
 Look at my documentation for that cube integration help if you need it.

 Sample call / use of this script with ZHA:
 ```yaml